Theory of resonant x-ray scattering with ultrafast intense pulses: Applications

 \subsubsection{Resonant Fluorescence channel}

-Next, we examine the angular distribution of the resonant fluorescence channel also sometimes referred to as resonant scattering~\cite{Sakurai_adv}.
+Next, we examine the angular distribution of the resonant fluorescence channel, also referred to as resonant scattering~\cite{Sakurai_adv}.
 A resonant fluorescence photon can originate from the de-excitation of the core-hole state to any one of the degenerate states $1s(2p_{-1})^{-1}$, $1s(2p_{0})^{-1}$, $1s(2p_{1})^{-1}$ (see Fig.~\ref{Schematic_diagram}).
-However, the spontaneous emission matrix elements constrain which electronic final states are allowed for a given scattering angle and outgoing photon polarization.
-For instance, in the case that $\theta_s = 90\degree , \phi_s = 0 \degree$ and $\epsilon = \hat{z}$ (the example used for benchmarking in Sec.~\ref{sec_benchmarking}), $1s(2p_{0})^{-1}$ is the only final state from spontaneous emission.
-This justifies a 2-state description for the whole analysis for those angles and choice of polarization.
-For other sets of ($\theta_s$ , $\phi_s$, $\epsilon$) and outgoing photon polarizations, a 4-state description is needed.
-In addition, the scattered electrons in one of these final states can subsequently absorb further photons during the pulse resulting in a core-hole final state.
+However, the fluorescence matrix elements constrain which final electronic states are allowed for a given scattering angle and outgoing photon polarization.
+For instance, in the case that $\theta_s = 90\degree , \phi_s = 0 \degree$ and $\epsilon = \hat{z}$ (the example used for benchmarking in Sec.~\ref{sec_benchmarking}), $1s(2p_{0})^{-1}$ is the only final state from fluorescence.
+This justifies a 2-state description for resonant fluorescence for those angles and choice of polarization.
+For other sets of ($\theta_s$ , $\phi_s$, $\epsilon$), a 4-state description is needed.
+In addition, the scattered electrons in one of these final states can subsequently absorb another photon to reach the core-hole state during the pulse.